 - Details of victim; ages, offences and consequences for the adult/child?

 Current Family Structure and Sources of Support

-It is important that consideration is given to the family strengths and their potential ability to harness these to produce positive change for the unborn child, as well as the risks that may be prevalent within the household.
+It is important following the signs of safety model, that consideration is given to the family strengths and their potential ability to harness these to produce positive change for the unborn child, as well as the risks that may be prevalent within the household.
 Examples of relevant questions would include: